Burke Rehabilitation Hospital Caregiver Video

 By sharing experiences, ideas, issues and worries, you will find new solutions and resources to enable you to discover ways to productively move ahead.
 The group will create a new sense of belonging.
 You will make new social connections, and quickly realize that you are NOT alone!

 Each therapy group runs for 10 weeks.
-Some may be covered by Medicare, while others may require private
+Some may be covered by Medicare, while others may require private payment.

 For full descriptions of the groups, click here.